manjunathoptimistic-1234/kubernetes-1.33/eks-cluster-setup.md

 note:try these commands for other addons like kube-proxy , aws-ebs-csi-driver and metrics-server

 ##install arogocd
-#deploy applications such as guestbook , sock-shop (need pvc)
+#deploy applications such as guestbook & sock-shop (need pvc so have storage class configure)
 ## observe setup
 ## kubent by motoffo :Kube No Trouble (kubent) is a simple tool to check whether you're using any of these API versions in your cluster and therefore should upgrade your workloads first, before upgrading your Kubernetes cluster.
 https://aws.amazon.com/marketplace/pp/prodview-4cjwybijlwyl4